 - Contracts

-As a general rule, the awarding agency determines the type of award and the level of their involvement prior to releasing the request for proposal.
+As a general rule, the awarding agency determines the type of award and the level of their involvement before releasing the request for proposal.

 Let’s look at the similarities and differences between these award types.